Death Guard 30K→40K Corruption Paint Scheme

 | 10 | Hoses, tongues | Familiar Pink — Speed Paint |

 Familiar Pink reads as organic tissue that’s fused with the rubber tubing.
-The flesh wash over it knocks back the brightness and makes it look bruised and unhealthy.
-Speed paints handle ribbed hose texture really well — they naturally pool in the grooves between ribs.
+I would recommend going a bit lighter with this.
+Too heavy and its hard to pull back the intensity.
+The flesh wash and purple wash over it will knock back the brightness and makes it look bruised and unhealthy.

 Horns and Teeth